fauzaanu/framerui/content/blog/framer-reverse-proxy-in-php.md

 ---
 author: Fauzaan Gasim
-title: How to Reverse Proxy Framer Through Vanilla PHP
+title: Reverse Proxying Framer Through Vanilla PHP
 date: 2023-04-06
 description: Learn how to reverse proxy your Framer designs and prototypes through a vanilla PHP backend, enabling you to seamlessly integrate your designs into your web application.
 tags: [Framer, reverse proxy, PHP, web development, prototyping]